simplemvc/framework/README.md

 will stop the pipeline execution. `HaltResponse` is a special PSR-7 that informs the SimpleMVC framework to halt the execution.

-## Passing attributes bewtween controllers
+## Passing attributes between controllers

 If you need to pass an attribute (parameter) from a controller to another in a pipeline of execution you can use the `AttributeInterface`.
 For instance, imagine